saucelabs/elemental-next/frontend/docs/updated-tips/3-work-with-frames/ruby.md

 title:'3: Ruby'
 id: '3-work-with-frames-ruby'
 sidebar_label: Ruby
 text: "In this tip, you'll learn how to work with frames and write tests against them.
-On occasion, we may encounter relics of the front-end world, such as frames..."
+On occasion, we may encounter relics of the front-end world, such as frames."
 number: 3
 publish_date: 2023-02-21
 last_update: